OMGarcia-Lab/OMGarcia-Lab/README.md

 ---

-## Currently Learning

-- Python for scripting and automation
-- SQL for data handling and querying
-- AWS & Azure fundamentals for cloud infrastructure

----

 ## Let's Connect

 If you're working on healthcare tech, internships, or just love clean code and PCs, feel free to reach out or follow!